status-im/nim-graphql/docs/api.md

     - `resp(x: float64): Node`

 #### Builtin JSON response stream API
-  - `newJsonRespStream(doubleEscape = false): RespStream`.
+  - `new(_: type JsonRespStream, doubleEscape = false): RespStream`.
 Create a new JSON response stream object.
     When `doubleEscape` is true, the `getOutput` will return a text string that can be embedded in a json string.
   - `getOutput(): string`.
 Get a string output from response stream.
+  - `JsonRespStream`.
+The JSON stream type

 #### Datatypes
   - `ErrorDesc`.